lwasser/lwasser.github.io/themes/clean-hugo/README.md

 ### Analytics

+IMPORTANT: this hasn't been setup // tested yet!!!

 If you want to track how many people visit your site, you can add analytics support.
 The theme supports both Google Analytics and Plausible Analytics (a privacy-friendly alternative).
 Just add an `[params.analytics]` section to